Audits and Assurances

-- The Security and Exchange Commission maintains a searchable database of filings by public companies, called EDGAR.
+- The Security and Exchange Commission maintains a searchable database of public company filings.
+The database is called EDGAR.

 Federal standards and audits

 - OMB Circular No. A-123 prescribes responsibilities for establishing and maintaining effective internal controls and financial management systems.

 - The roles and responsibilities of each agency are governed by The Chief Financial Officers Act: A Mandate for Federal Financial Management Reform.

 - The Government Accountability Office (GAO) publishes Standards for Internal Control in the Federal Government.
 This is known as the Green Book.

 - Audits are supported by standards like the GAO's Generally Accepted Government Auditing Standards.
 This is known as the Yellow Book.

-- The U.S. Standard General Ledger provides a uniform chart of accounts and technical guidance for standardizing federal agency accounting to OMB and the U.S. Treasury.
+- The U.S. Standard General Ledger is a uniform chart of accounts and technical guidance for standardizing federal agency accounting.
+It is provided to OMB and the U.S. Treasury.

 - Department of the Interior audit results are publicly disclosed on an annual basis by the Office of Inspector General.

 Federal revenue reporting

-Many federal agencies make their reports on payments received from U.S. extractive industries available publicly online:
+Federal agency reports on payments received from U.S. extractive industries are available online: